TaiTitans/TetTicket/README.md

 - **Framework**: Spring Boot (Domain Driven Design)
 - **Database**:
   - MySQL: Used for storing user, event, and ticket data.
-  - Redis: Used for temporary storage of shopping cart data and caching.
+  - Redis: Used for temporary storage of caching.
-- **Security**: JWT Authentication.
+- **Security**: Keycloak for Authentication and Authorization.

 ### Deployment:
 - **Docker**: Containerized services.